The property known as Burnewang North has been tightly held since the Hunter’s relinquished their ownership in around 1950.

 Our current privately owned broodmare band is concentrating on quality and recent upgrades include purchases from Tattersalls UK, Arqana France and some private purchases brokered by Paul Moroney Bloodstock.

 Burnewang North also run a commercial cropping and livestock operation which are both great contributers to our commercial mixed farming operation.

 Our horses are grown with the utmost attention to every aspect of their well-being by a dedicated group of experienced carers under the management of Emma and Aaron Todd.

 They develop under what we consider to be the optimal growing conditions of Far Northern Victoria and are raised in small groups on large clean paddocks.
 They are handled regularly as foals and our limited number permit the luxury of extra care, attention and education well before they are weaned.

 Our nutrition programme is based on the quality dryland and irrigated Lucerne crops we grow.
 The reliable dry climate and great depth of soil result in good root penetration providing ideal conditions for growing lucerne.
 Lucerne’s high protein levels provide ideal building blocks for the most crucial stages of the horses’ development (in utero to 12 months old).
-We work closely with nutrition expert Stephen Duren of PHN to be sure our horses are raised with the best possible attention to all aspects of their nutritional requirements.

 I believe there is no better place to raise horses than this exceptional property and we will continue to strive to make the most of the great natural opportunities here.